 As Google say in the post, consumers “want everything right, and they want everything right away”.
 With more and more users choosing to search on mobile devices, mobile optimisation is essential to cater for the needs of consumer.
 What’s more, mobile optimisation is more important than ever to rank highly in the search results and attract customers to your site.

-If you would like more information, or would like help with either mobile optimisation or your AdWords campaign, then talk to someone at Search Marketing Group today.
+If you would like more information, or would like help with either mobile optimisation or your AdWords campaign, then talk to someone today or email us.